Imagen cortesía Museo Carmen Thyssen Málaga

 There are more than 200 works on display at the Villalón Palace, a mid-16th century building, in Malaga.
 The exhibition starts off with a series of paintings by old artists, including "Santa Marina" by Zurbarán.
 Then it continues with a section dedicated to Romantic landscapes and costumbrismo, depicting customs and manners, with works by Genaro Pérez Villaamil, Manuel Barrón and the Domínguez Bécquer family.
 Marià Fortuny opens another section of preciosista painting and naturalist landscapes, and then there are Spanish works from the late 19th century, by Joaquín Sorolla, Anglada i Camarasa, Ignacio Zuloaga and Julio Romero de Torres.
 The museum also organises periodical temporary exhibitions.

-- Private museum
+- Designation: Private museum

-- Fine arts
+- Content: Fine arts

-Closing days: Monday
+- Closing days: Monday

-Lift with disabled access
+- Lift with disabled access

-WC with disabled access
+- WC with disabled access